spring-guides/gs-rest-service/README.md

 Summary
 -------

 Congrats!
 You've just developed a RESTful web service with Spring.
-This of course is just the beginning, and there are many more features to explore and implement.
+This of course is just the beginning, and there are many more features to explore and take advantage of.
 Be sure to check out Spring's support for [securing](TODO), [testing](TODO), [describing](TODO) and [managing](TODO) RESTful web services.

 [mvn]: http://maven.apache.org/download.cgi